 On the twenty-seven hour long journey home, Dez said

 …which got us thinking…

 Maybe we don’t have to do this slice by slice.

 Maybe, just maybe, we could show the kids more than eight countries….

 We started working on a plan for a six month adventure, squeezing the seven remaining countries into a “once in a lifetime” adventure.
 It soon became apparent that six months wasn’t going to be enough.
 Six months became seven months.
 Seven months became nine months.
-And if we’re away for nine months, we might as well be away for twelve.
+And if we’re away for nine months, we might as well be away for a year.
 It was the best “buy one get one free” offer we’d ever invented.

 As the plans expanded, so did the budget.
 We saved every penny we could find.
 We sold what we didn’t need and relentlessly decluttered the house.
 This felt good!
 Every eBay sale was a step closer to paying for the airfare.
 Every car-full of rubbish that we got rid of was another day closer to being able to rent the house out.
 The weekends were filled with DIY and preparing the house.
 The evenings were spent studying the National Curriculum and figuring out how to be homeschoolers.

 Before we really had time to think about it, it was September 2015 and time for the really big things.
 The car was sold.
 Dez quit his job.
 Floss started a year of unpaid leave.
 We de-registered the kids from school.
 And just five months after Nepal’s devastating earthquake we climbed aboard a one-way flight to Kathmandu.